Simple lift of non-simple closed curves

 \subsection{Outline of the proof}

 Our approach relies on the construction of finite-sheeted coverings of surfaces with boundaries given in \cite{massey1974finite}.
-We recall, the relationship among Euler characteristic $\chi$, genus $g$ and boundary component $k$ of compact surface $S$: A given $n$-sheeted covering $\tilde{S}$ of $S$ must satisfy the following conditions.
-If Euler characteristics of $S$ and $\tilde{S}$ be $\chi$ and $\tilde{\chi}$ respectively, then Again if we denote boundary components of $S$ and $\tilde{S}$ by $k$ and $\tilde{k}$ respectively, then
+We recall the relationship among the Euler characteristic $\chi$, the genus $g$ and the number of boundary components $k$ of the compact surface $S$: A given $n$-sheeted covering $\tilde{S}$ of $S$ must satisfy the following conditions.
+If Euler characteristics of $S$ and $\tilde{S}$ be $\chi$ and $\tilde{\chi}$ respectively, then If we denote boundary components of $S$ and $\tilde{S}$ by $k$ and $\tilde{k}$ respectively, then

-We recall any covering of an oriented surface is oriented and any finite-sheeted covering of a compact surface is again compact.
-Therefore (up to topological equivalence) finite-sheeted covers are completely determined by any two of the following three numbers $(a)$ genus, $(b)$ number of boundary components, $(c)$ Euler characteristics.
+We recall that any covering of an oriented surface is oriented and any finite-sheeted covering of a compact surface is compact.
+Therefore (up to topological equivalence) finite-sheeted covers are completely determined by any two of the following three numbers $(a)$ genus, $(b)$ number of boundary components and $(c)$ Euler characteristics.
 The main theorem in \cite{massey1974finite} gives a construction of $n$-sheeted coverings $\tilde{S_1}$ of $S$ satisfying the conditions given in the equation (\ref{equation 1}), equation (\ref{equation 2}) and equation (\ref{equation 3}) above by fixing Euler characteristics and for all possible boundary components of the coverings or by fixing Euler characteristics and for all possible genus of the coverings.
-Now a given $n$-sheeted covering of $S$ must satisfy the same Euler characteristics as $\tilde{S_1}$ and the number of boundary components must match with the boundary components of one of the coverings $\tilde{S_1}$.
+Now, given any $n$-sheeted covering $\tilde S$ of $S$, it must satisfy the equation (\ref{equation 1}), equation (\ref{equation 2}) and equation (\ref{equation 3}).
 Therefore, $\tilde{S}$ and one of the coverings $\tilde{S_1}$ both have the same Euler characteristics and the same number of boundary components.
-Due to the classification theorem, up to homeomorphism, a compact surface with $k\ (\geq 1)$ boundary components is either sphere $S^2$ with $k$ boundaries or a surface of genus $g\ (\geq 1)$ with $k$ boundaries.
+Due to the classification theorem, up to homeomorphism, a compact surface with $k\ (\geq 1)$ boundary components is a surface of genus $g\ (\geq 0)$ with $k$ boundaries.
 Hence $\tilde{S}$ and one of the coverings $\tilde{S_1}$ are homeomorphic, i.e., topologically equivalent.
-Therefore without loss of generality, we prove the Theorem \ref{Main theorem} for surfaces with boundaries considering only the particular $n$-sheeted coverings $\tilde{S_1}$ constructed in \cite{massey1974finite}.
+Therefore, without loss of generality, we prove the Theorem \ref{Main theorem} for surfaces with boundaries considering only the particular $n$-sheeted coverings $\tilde{S_1}$ constructed in \cite{massey1974finite}.